-Generative AI systems both ingest and generate large amounts of data, including images, text, speech, video, code, business plans, and technical formulae.
-Training, testing, uploading, analyzing, consulting, or otherwise processing such input and output data requires various levels of protection.
-In our report, we turn to some of the main challenges organizations face when using personal and confidential data in Generative AI systems, as well as the measures they could adopt to mitigate the relevant legal risks.
+Generative AI systems both ingest and generate large amounts of data, including images, text, speech, video, code, business plans and technical formulae.
+Training, testing, uploading, analysing, consulting or otherwise processing such input and output data requires various levels of protection.
+In our report, we turn to some of the main challenges organisations face when using personal and confidential data in Generative AI systems, as well as the measures they could adopt to mitigate the relevant legal risks.

-Across jurisdictions, there are several common personal data principles and protections that are highly impacted by Generative AI systems.
-When using Generative AI, organizations should pay specific attention to the following aspects of the solutions they use: transparency, data minimization, lawfulness, sensitive data, and individual rights.
+Across jurisdictions, there are several common personal data principles and protections that are highly affected by Generative AI systems.
+When using Generative AI, organisations should pay specific attention to the following aspects of the solutions they use: transparency, data minimisation, lawfulness, sensitive data and individual rights.

 Given the legal risks associated with the use of Generative AI in a business context, when licensing or otherwise entering into a contract that relates to a Generative AI solution, careful consideration to the terms of the contract under which the solution is procured is important.
 There are a number of key points that will likely be required to be addressed and understood—from liability to AI regulations.

 While the competitive advantage of Generative AI is enticing, adoption of this powerful, differentiating technology demands attention to the risks that could imperil an enterprise’s brand, reputation, stakeholder trust or critically, its compliance with legal and regulatory obligations.